nkopilovskii/NKTimeIntervalTextTransformation/README.md

-    Public static method generate default configuration based on rules for declining the numerals of Russian */ public static func defaultRussian() -> NKTextTimeIntervalConfiguration }
+    Public static method generate default configuration based on rules for declining the numerals of Russian */ public static func defaultRussian() -> NKTextTimeIntervalConfiguration

+  /**
+    Public static method generate default configuration based on rules for declining the numerals of Ukrainian */ public static func defaultUkrainian() -> NKTextTimeIntervalConfiguration }
 ````